zella0/Q1_assessment/README.md

 ## Module 1: STRUCTURE AND CSS

-* As a user, when I visit the spash page, I should see a page whose general layout matches the design mockup [excluding dynamic content]
+* As a user, when I visit the splash page, I should see a page whose general layout matches the design mockup [excluding dynamic content]

 * As a user, when I visit the splash page, I should see a railroad track with 19% opacity on the right hand side.